‘Bringing Up Baby’ (1938) Review

 “How can all these things happen to just one person?”

-My only gripe with the film, which is a minor gripe, is that the ending is a bit too drawn out.
+My only gripe with the film, which is minor, is that the ending is a bit too drawn out.
 It’s played for laughs, but the jokes and misunderstandings continue for a touch too long.
 I was ready for it to wrap up and get on with things.

 Bringing Up Baby is a definite must-see, especially for fans of Old Hollywood.
 I’m not a big fan of the “they don’t make ’em like they used to” crowd, but with Hepburn and Grant on screen, it’s so easy to see why their star power remains legendary even today.